Yazid Yasin

 He is one of a rare handful of players who had won every single title available in the domestic league since its inauguration in 1996.
+He has recorded 450 appearances in the S.League and also Woodlands Wellington al-time highest appearances for the club.

 Club career

+Sembawang Rangers

 As a youth player, Yazid first came to prominence in the 1995 Lion City Cup where he stood in goal for eventual winners, the Singapore A (Under-16) squad, alongside Indra Sahdan and Ahmad Latiff Khamaruddin.

 His level headed performance as a 16-year-old in the competition led to him signing his first professional contract with Sembawang Rangers in the S.League's maiden season in 1996.
 During his time with the Stallions, he was once famously deployed as a midfielder in a 1996 S.League match against Woodlands Wellington due to an injury crisis in the Sembawang squad.

+Home United

-In 1999, he moved to Home United and won the S.League title with the Protectors in the same year.
-He was also named as the Young Player of The Year in 1999.
+In 1999, he moved to Home United and won the 1999 S.League title with the Protectors in the same year.
+He was also named as the League Young Player of The Year in 1999.
+He goes on to win the Singapore Cup the following year.

-He has also won the Singapore Cup twice with Home United in 2000 and Geylang United in 2009, as well as the Singapore League Cup with Woodlands Wellington in 2007.
+Return to Sembawang Rangers

+In 2001, Yazid return to his boyhood club, Sembawang Rangers for two seasons.

+Woodlands Wellington

+In 2004, Yazid signed for Woodlands Wellington which he make a total of 124 appearances at the club.
+In 2007, he won the inaugural Singapore League Cup and kept a clean sheet in the entire cup tournament.

+Geylang United

-Yazid's performance during the 2009 RHB Singapore Cup, which included a penalty save late in the game, won him the man of the match award and helped Geylang United to lift the Cup after a hard-fought 1–0 victory over Thai Premier League side Bangkok Glass in the final.
-The following season, Yazid appeared in the Eagles' AFC Cup matches against V-League champions, Da Nang, and Hong Kong FA Cup winners, Tai Po FC.
+In 2009, Yazid signed for Geylang United which will be his fourth club in the S.League.
+Yazid's performance during the 2009 Singapore Cup, which included a penalty save late in the game, won him the man of the match award and helped Geylang United to lift the Cup after a hard-fought 1–0 victory over Thai Premier League side Bangkok Glass in the final.
+The following season, Yazid appeared in the Eagles' 2010 AFC Cup group stage matches against V-League champions, Da Nang, and Hong Kong FA Cup winners, Tai Po FC.